ansible-community/ppa/README.md

 1. Fork this repo
     1. Create / Update repo secrets appropriately
     1. Verify the workflows are available under the repo actions (there should be one for each package you intend to build). **Note:** At the time of this writing, there seems to be an issue with workflows needing an event other than `workflow_dispatch` to register.
 Here is a brief example of a workaround:
-        1. Check out the `ansible-5` branch
+        1. Check out a new branch based on the latest `ansible-X` branch
-        1. Modify each of the `.github/workflows/{ansible-core,ansible,resolvlib}.yml` files so that the `on` value also includes `push`
+            ```bash
+            git checkout -b workflows ansible-X
             ```
+        1. Modify each of the `.github/workflows/ansible{,-core}.yml` files so that the `on` value also includes `push`
+            ```
             on:
               push:
                 branches:
-                  - 'ansible-5'
+                  - workflows
-              workflow_dispatch:
             ```
-        1. Commit and push that to your fork (at this point you should now see the workflows registered under your repo actions)
+        1. Commit and push that to your fork.
+At this point you should now see the workflows registered under your repo actions.
-        1. Reset to the previous commit and force push (you only needed that commit to get the workflows to register, after they are registerd, you no longer need that commit)
+        1. You may now delete that branch entirely.
 1. Wait for scheduled jobs / Trigger Jobs Manually

 ### New versions

-Example of adding a new build: Ansible 6
+Example of adding a new build: Ansible 8

-1. Create a new `ansible-6` branch in the repo
+1. Create a new `ansible-8` branch based on the `ansible-7` branch
+    ```bash
+    git checkout -b ansible-8 ansible-7
+    ```
-1. Create a new `testing-ansible-6` PPA
+1. Create a new `testing-ansible-8` PPA
 1. Based on the `ansible-core` / `ansible` requirements determine which versions of Ubuntu make sense and what other requirements you might need to provide
     1. Check the release cycle for currently supported Ubuntu releases https://ubuntu.com/about/release-cycle
     1. Check the provided `python3` versions https://packages.ubuntu.com/search?keywords=python3&searchon=names&exact=1&suite=all&section=all
     1. Check the provided `resolvelib` versions https://packages.ubuntu.com/search?keywords=python3-resolvelib&searchon=names&exact=1&suite=all&section=all
 1. Use the version information to create an entry in the `latest_builds/matrix.yml`
     ```
-    testing-ansible-6:  # name used for PPA unless launchpad_ppa is specified
+    testing-ansible-8:  # name used for PPA unless launchpad_ppa is specified
-      github_branch: ansible-6
+      github_branch: ansible-8
       packages:
-        - name: resolvelib
-          version_specifier: "==0.5.4"
-          dists:
-            - focal
         - name: ansible-core
-          version_specifier: "~=2.13.0a"  # includes alpha releases
+          version_specifier: "~=2.15.0a"  # includes pre-releases
           dists:
-            - focal
-            - impish
             - jammy
+            - kinetic
+            - lunar
         - name: ansible
-          version_specifier: "~=6.0a"  # includes alpha releases
+          version_specifier: "~=8.0a"  # includes pre-releases
           dists:
-            - focal
-            - impish
             - jammy
+            - kinetic
+            - lunar
     ```
     For more information on the `version_specifier` see https://packaging.pypa.io/en/latest/specifiers.html
 1. Update the build matrix in https://github.com/ansible-community/ppa/issues/1
 1. Wait for the next scheduled run or manually kick off another build.
 1. Once the builds are completed successfully, add (or bump the version of an existing entry) for the `testing-ansible` PPA
     ```
-    testing-ansible-ansible-6:
+    testing-ansible-ansible-8:
-      github_branch: ansible-6
+      github_branch: ansible-8
       launchpad_ppa: testing-ansible  # name used for the PPA
       packages:
-        - name: resolvelib
-          version_specifier: "==0.5.4"
-          dists:
-            - focal
         - name: ansible-core
-          version_specifier: "~=2.13.0a"
+          version_specifier: "~=2.15.0a"
           dists:
-            - focal
-            - impish
             - jammy
+            - kinetic
+            - lunar
         - name: ansible
-          version_specifier: "~=6.0a"
+          version_specifier: "~=8.0a"
           dists:
-            - focal
-            - impish
             - jammy
+            - kinetic
+            - lunar
     ```
 1. Once the testing (see [test/README.md](test/README.md) for an example) is completed, repeat the process for the non-testing PPAs
-    1. Create a new `ansible-6` PPA
+    1. Create a new `ansible-8` PPA
     1. Add / modify the appropriate entries to the `latest_builds/matrix.yml`
         ```
-        ansible-6:
+        ansible-8:
-          github_branch: ansible-6
+          github_branch: ansible-8
           packages:
-            - name: resolvelib
-              version_specifier: "==0.5.4"
-              dists:
-                - focal
             - name: ansible-core
-              version_specifier: "~=2.13.0"
+              version_specifier: "~=2.15.0"  # does not include pre-releases
               dists:
-                - focal
-                - impish
                 - jammy
+                - kinetic
+                - lunar
             - name: ansible
-              version_specifier: "~=6.0"
+              version_specifier: "~=8.0"  # does not include pre-releases
               dists:
-                - focal
-                - impish
                 - jammy
+                - kinetic
+                - lunar
         ```

         ```
-        ansible-ansible-6:
+        ansible-ansible-8:
-          github_branch: ansible-6
+          github_branch: ansible-8
           launchpad_ppa: ansible
           packages:
-            - name: resolvelib
-              version_specifier: "==0.5.4"
-              dists:
-                - focal
             - name: ansible-core
-              version_specifier: "~=2.13.0"
+              version_specifier: "~=2.15.0"
               dists:
-                - focal
-                - impish
                 - jammy
+                - kinetic
+                - lunar
             - name: ansible
-              version_specifier: "~=6.0"
+              version_specifier: "~=8.0"
               dists:
-                - focal
-                - impish
                 - jammy
+                - kinetic
+                - lunar
         ```

 ### Old versions